 Your assigned therapist will be the one escorting you throughout the whole therapy process.
 If at any given time you are not satisfied with your counselor and wish to replace them, you’ll have to contact support.
 After a few days, you’ll get another list of potential matches to choose from.

 Ayana Therapy also has a unique “Gift card” feature which enables you to purchase therapy sessions and give them to someone you know.
-This is a great feature, but it is unclear to us why giving therapy as a gift should cost more than getting it for ourselves.
+This is a great feature, but it is unclear to me why giving therapy as a gift should cost more than getting it for myself.
 The single session price is the same at $140, but the 4 session monthly subscription package costs $30 extra for some strange reason.

 Counselors working with Ayana are all licensed psychologists, marriage and family therapists, clinical social workers, or licensed professional counselors.
 They each have at least a Masters degree in their respective field, as well as 3 years and 2,000 hours of hands-on experience.
 All counselors are of course fully licensed and are carefully vetted by Ayana before they begin working.

 Even though Ayana doesn’t have as many therapists on staff as other platforms, their specialists cover a wide range of mental health problems.
 They mostly practice CBT, DBT and EMDR techniques to help patients with the following:

 Ayana’s counselors can help you deal with issues that arise from meaningful relationships in your life – whether it’s your family, partner or colleagues at work.
 That said, the platform only offers counseling for a single patient.
 If you are looking to get help with your relationship, you might want to look into our list of the best couples therapy sites first.